lukaszlukaszew/kattis-solutions/readme.md

-# Welcome to the repository of solved challenges from Kattis Problems Archive
+# Welcome to the repository containing solved challenges from Kattis Problems Archive
-### Total number of problems in this repository: 587
+### Total number of problems in this repository: 589
-### Total number of points possible to obtain: 1197.6
+### Total number of points possible to obtain: 1203.4
-### Date of the last update: 2022-08-23
+### Date of the last update: 2022-08-24

 | Problem Id | Problem Title | Points | Difficulty | Solution |